verchalent/macos-nix-basic/README.md

 # Summary

 This is a fork of https://github.com/zmre/mac-nix-simple-example created to learn Nix and adjust for my custom setup.
+It is still in early testing as of 10.2023.

 ## Changes